-Priority Area Issues and Challenges Strategic Priority Area 1 - Cultivate an inclusive and compassionate culture in 1.
-The demands of an academic workload are increasingly burdensome, with individuals struggling to balance a varied range of responsibilities.
-It has become the norm to work long hours, leading to issues of personal wellbeing and inequitable outcomes or success measures. which all members of the research community, inclusive of all personal 2.
+- 1. The demands of an academic workload are increasingly burdensome, with individuals struggling to balance a varied range of responsibilities.
+It has become the norm to work long hours, leading to issues of personal wellbeing and inequitable outcomes or success measures. - 2.
 Research requires dedicated 'blocks' of time in academic workload.
 Workload allocation models exist, but are not always adhered to, with research time increasingly squeezed at the expense of other responsibilities.
-There is also a perception that research time in the workload is not awarded equitably between individuals. circumstances, are supported in delivering their research ambitions to their greatest potential 3.
-The culture can be unwelcoming and unsupportive for those in underrepresented groups including, but not limited to, female, BAME, LGBTQ and disabled staff.
-Those with caring responsibilities, predominantly but not exclusively women, struggle to meet the demands of a 'long hours' culture.
-Discrimination exists - often covert or unconscious - and those in underrepresented groups are often less likely to raise grievances or seek support.
-4. Unhealthy power dynamics can exist in the hierarchical structures of research and senior colleagues are often perceived to hold an inordinately decisive influence over the future career prospects of junior staff and students.
-In a highly pressurised and competitive environment this can lead to an unchallenged culture of bullying, discrimination and patronage, and it is perceived that those with successful research track records are less likely to face consequences.
-5. Approaches to people management and supervision can be inconsistent between departments and individuals do not feel they receive the support required to deal with the challenges of building a career in academia.
-There is a lack of incentives for 'good people management', with the focus on grant outcomes and publications, and uptake of existing learning and development opportunities for academic people managers could be improved.
+There is also a perception that research time in the workload is not awarded equitably between individuals. - 3.
+The culture can be sometimes be unwelcoming and unsupportive for those in underrepresented groups including, but not limited to, female, BAME, LGBTQ and disabled staff.
+Those with caring responsibilities struggle to meet the demands of a 'long hours' culture.
+Discrimination exists often covert or unconscious and those in underrepresented groups are often less likely to raise grievances or seek support. - 4.
+Unhealthy power dynamics can sometimes exist in the hierarchical structures of research.
+A highly pressurised and competitive context can lead to an unchallenged culture of bullying, discrimination and patronage, and it is perceived that those with successful research track records are less likely to face consequences. - 5.
+Approaches to people management and supervision can be inconsistent and individuals do not feel they receive the support required to deal with the challenges of building a career in academia.
+There is a lack of incentives for 'good people management'.